LaunchCode-Education-Archived/fun-with-python-turtle-shapes/README.md

    - Use the `draw_square` function you created
 6. Add a `Moon` class or `draw_moon()` that draws a moon in the sky
 7. Add a `House` class or `draw_house()` that will draw a house on the ground
+8. Add a ring around the planet Saturn

 # Reference Help
 - [Turtle Library Docs](https://docs.python.org/3.0/library/turtle.html)